ohministries/ohministries.github.io/pages/college/prospective-students/life-at-ohc.md

 hero-position: 62%
 hero-image: /uploads/images/Enlight1-4.jpg
 ---
-##### At Ouachita Hills College, we know that true education means so much more than just having strong academic programs.
+##### At Ouachita Hills College, we know that education means so much more than just having strong academic programs.
+As a Seventh-day Adventist institution of higher learning, we desire to to maintain high Christian standards of integrity, courtesy, dedication, and accomplishment.
+In order to achieve this ideal, the spiritual devotion as well as the lyfestyle and academic achievements are integral part of students' life at Ouachita Hills.

 **Spiritual Life**
 Every student will find opportunities to cultivate the essential daily habits of a